carbonpanda/carbonpanda.github.io/_drafts/metal-case-for-pi-3.md

 ```

 Then I can get the temperature reading from entity `sensor.hassio_cpu_temperature`.
-Note: Space is being replaced by underscore for the name value.
+Note: Space is being replaced by underscore on the name value.